Be a data-driven business

 This sort of positivity is sometimes called a ‘reality distortion field’.
 It’s used by leaders to make people feel like anything is possible.
 Apple’s Steve Jobs was famous for it.

 The reality distortion field gives small business owners and entrepreneurs the belief, confidence and sheer bravado to wake up every morning and set out to build something great.

 The dark side of the reality distortion field

 However, the reality distortion field can work against you.
 The constant optimism can become so real that you begin to delude yourself.
 You start to see everything through a rosy lens and reality doesn’t just get distorted, it gets destroyed.

 It’s easy to get caught up in the day-to-day rush of running a business.
 You often don’t have the time to measure how things are really doing, so you make assumptions and estimates.
 And when the reality distortion field is in operation, those assumptions can be inaccurate and misleading.

 You’ll have an inflated sense of growth, or you’ll underestimate the costs of running your business.
 When those hunches go unchecked, your decision-making can suffer.
 Some businesses convince themselves they’re doing great and keep running at 100 miles an hour when they should be making changes.
-The Australian Securities Investment Commission identified poor strategic management as the leading case of business failure.

 Data can save you